velvetkevorkian/enterprise/design_enterprise_report.md

 ##Middle bit (provisional title)

-reorder: /what is creative tech/what is branding/case studies/made to stick/benchmarking etc

 ###What is branding?
 Fundamentally, the issue at stake here is a matter of branding and marketing.
 What elements go into making a brand successful, and how can they be applied to a freelance creative technologist's professional identity?